dsgn425-2017/photogram_g7_with_solutions/README.md

 Then, we'll be done!

-(Hint: As you are clicking around the target and trying to identify all of the URLs that we'll have to build support for, remember from [omnicalc_params](https://omnicalc-params.herokuapp.com/) that every form requires to RCAVs: one to display the form, and one to process the inputs after the user clicks submit.)
+(Hint: As you are clicking around the target and trying to identify all of the URLs that we'll have to build support for, remember from [omnicalc_params](https://omnicalc-params.herokuapp.com/) that every form requires two RCAVs: one to display the form, and one to process the inputs after the user clicks submit.)

 Once you've written down your guess at all of the routes, compare them with your neighbor.